predis/predis/README.md

 Aggregate connections are the foundation upon which Predis implements clustering and replication and they are used to group multiple connections to single Redis nodes and hide the specific logic needed to handle them properly depending on the context.
-Aggregate connections usually requires an array of connection parameters when creating a new client instance.
+Aggregate connections usually require an array of connection parameters when creating a new client instance.

 #### Cluster ####